Parking-Master/node_perplexityai/README.md

 ### [9/28/2023] Notice
 Cloudflare has made recent changes affecting bot-blockers like Puppeteer.
 This project is currently bugged and may not work.
 If anyone has suggestions or fixes, please let me know in the Issues section.

-I will try to fix this package every change I get, but for now, try using another AI service or use a python-compatable version of this package if available.
+I will try to fix this package every chance I get, but for now, try using another AI service or use a python-compatable version of this package if available.
 Thank you for understanding and sorry for the inconvenience.

 ## Intro
 This project is based off of an idea to make unofficial wrappers for AI sites that don't have an official API yet, and this idea is from the [`node_characterai`]() package.